aesom-e/Calculator/readme.md

 ### Named values

 The evaluator includes three named values \
-Those are: pi, euler, and ans which is equal to the previous answer
+Those are: pi, euler (euler's number), and ans (equal to the previous answer)

 ```text
 $ pi